androlo/doc-auth/README.md

 ### Running the demo

 To run the demo you need to have a running public chain node, and know how to interact with it.
-Instructions can be found on the Ethereum page, or on the official page of the most popular Ethereum client [geth](http://ethereum.github.io/go-ethereum/).
+Instructions on how to set up an Ethereum node can be found on the Ethereum project page, and on the official page of the most popular Ethereum client [geth](http://ethereum.github.io/go-ethereum/).

-When the Ethereum node is running and answering to RPC calls, just start `www/index.html` in a web-browser.
+When the Ethereum node is running (and answering to RPC calls), just start `www/index.html` in a web-browser.
 Near the bottom of the page you will find several examples of documents and their hashes that you can paste into the hash field and `check`.

 The web-page points to an Ethereum contract deployed by me, which means I am the only one allowed to sign hashes (i.e. I am the Authority).
 The contract is an instance of `SingleSignerAuthority` (which can be found in the `contracts` folder), and is deployed on the public chain.